SenseTecnic/wotkit-docs/source/api_v1/api_sensor_data.rst

 .. note:: When using tq sql queries, they must be url encoded.
 When using tqx name/value pairs, the reqId parameter is necessary.

-For instance, the following would take the "test-sensor", select all data where value was greater than 20, and display the output as an html table.
+For instance, the following would take the "sensetecnic.mule1", select all data where value was greater than 20, and display the output as an html table.

 .. admonition:: example

   .. parsed-literal::

-    curl --user {id}:{password} :wotkit-api-v1:`sensors/sensetecnic.mule1/
+    curl --user {username}:{password} :wotkit-api-v1:`sensors/sensetecnic.mule1/
     dataTable?tq=select%20*%20where%20value%3E20`

 |